 A week ago, I thought financial aid was akin to black magic.
-All I knew was it helped cover the cost of college, but I didn’t know how or even who qualified for it.
-And I had a feeling I wasn’t the only one living in ignorance.
+All I knew about the mysterious funding method was it “helps students pay for college.”
+I wasn’t sure how or even who qualified for it, and I had a feeling I wasn’t the only one living in ignorance.

 So I called an expert.

-Rebecca Decker is an Admissions Counselor for Lumerit (Unbound’s parent company), and has been using her expertise to help hundreds of college students make good financial decisions for the past 6 years.
-Not to mention the 4 years she spent learning about and managing her own financial aid in college.
+Rebecca Decker is an Admissions Counselor for Unbound and has been using her expertise to help hundreds of college students make good financial decisions for the past 6 years (not to mention the 4 years she spent learning about and managing her own financial aid in college).

 What is FAFSA?

-FAFSA (Free Application for Federal Student Aid) is the first step to applying for financial aid.
+The Free Application for Federal Student Aid (or FAFSA) is the first step to applying for financial aid.
 It’s your one-stop application that tells you exactly what kind of federal aid you qualify for.
 (Yes, there are multiple kinds of aid—more on that later.)

-“The first thing students should know is that completing your FAFSA is not a commitment.”
-Rebecca said.
-By applying, you’re not signing up for aid.
-You’re just submitting your information for evaluation.
+“The first thing students should know is that completing your FAFSA is not a commitment,” Rebecca said.
+Applying is not agreeing to accept aid.
+You’re just finding out how much you qualify for.

 What you qualify for is based almost solely on your tax information (for minors, that means your parents’ tax information).
 This is the broad measuring stick the government uses to determine your eligibility for various levels of financial aid.
 The more you make, the less aid you qualify for, essentially.
-While your state, school choice, and a few other factors (like how many classes you’re planning to take) are factored in the decision, they’re all secondary to your yearly taxes.
+While your state, school choice, and a few other factors (like how many classes you’re planning to take) are factored in this decision, they’re all secondary to your yearly taxes.

 What is Financial Aid?

-When I asked Rebecca this question, the first things she started talking about were federal student loans.
+When I asked Rebecca this question, the first thing words that left her mouth were “federal student loans.”

-“Wait,” I said, interrupting her like the rude interviewer I am.
+“Wait,” I interrupted, like the rude interviewer I am.
 “Is most financial aid actually loans?
-I thought it was grants.
-You know… free money?”
+I thought it… you know… free money?”

 “If financial aid is just a loan,” I asked, “how is it any better than getting a private loan to pay for college?”

 While this list may make federal student loans look nicer than what Mr. Local Banker Man would has to offer, it should be noted that student loans are still debt.
 Taking out a student loan means spending money you don’t have and that you will have to pay back… with interest.

-Taking out a multi-thousand dollar loan at 18, with no career or even the guarantee of a good job once you graduate, is something of a financial gamble.
+Taking out a multi-thousand dollar loan at 18, with no career or even the guarantee of a good job once you graduate?
+That’s a financial gamble.
 For better or worse, it will impact your life long after college.

 Given that, let’s talk about the different kinds of federal student loans you could apply for and the impact they can have on your financial future.